Opinion | How Ty Seidule went from revering Robert E. Lee to being one of his fiercest detractors

 How Ty Seidule went from revering Robert E. Lee to being one of his fiercest detractors

-The retired Army Brigadier General, professor and author of "Robert E. Lee and Me: A Southerner’s Reckoning with the Myth of the Lost Cause," discusses the Confederate general's legacy and its impact on him.
+The retired Army brigadier general, professor and author of "Robert E. Lee and Me: A Southerner’s Reckoning with the Myth of the Lost Cause" discusses the Confederate general's legacy and its impact on him.

 How Ty Seidule went from revering Robert E. Lee to being one of his fiercest detractors

-The retired Army Brigadier General, professor and author of "Robert E. Lee and Me: A Southerner’s Reckoning with the Myth of the Lost Cause," discusses the Confederate general's legacy and its impact on him.
+The retired Army brigadier general, professor and author of "Robert E. Lee and Me: A Southerner’s Reckoning with the Myth of the Lost Cause" discusses the Confederate general's legacy and its impact on him.